 Vertical Measurement Overrange (Clipping).
-A display of ? in the measurement readout indicates an invalid value.
-This may be due to waveforms that extend beyond the screen (overrange).
+Waveforms that extend beyond the screen (overrange) and display a ? in the measurement readout indicates an invalid value.
 Adjust the vertical scaling to ensure the readout is valid.

 Ground Coupling.
 Use Ground coupling to display a zero-volt waveform.
 Internally, the channel input is connected to a zero-volt reference level.